Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/first_time_setup.rst

 2. configured :code:`bash` to automatically load :code:`~/lsf-conf.rc` when you log on to Compute1
 3. created :code:`~/interactive.bsub`, which is a simple interactive job script

+If you need help any any point in this section, please contact |compute1-getting-started-contact|.

 Before proceeding, log on to Compute1 and make sure you are in your :code:`$HOME` directory.

 .. code-block:: console